Best Noise-Canceling Wireless Earbuds Android Central 2020

 Best Apple: Apple AirPods Pro

 Moving right along with our list, we need to talk about the AirPods Pro.
-Easily some of the most popular true wireless earbuds in existence, the AirPods Pro deliver an excellent user experience in return for the high price.
+Easily some of the most popular truly wireless earbuds in existence, the AirPods Pro deliver an excellent user experience in return for the high price.

 You can technically use the AirPods Pro with an Android phone, but you miss out on some of the features that make AirPods so great in the first place.
 As such, we're more inclined to recommend these if you have an iPhone.